worldiaday/board-commitees/README.md

 ## Where to find

+### Committees
+Each committee will have its own repo on GitHub and contain their own archive of meeting minutes, documentation (of roles and responsibilities), and projects to track their initiatives.

 ### Meeting minutes

 Meeting minutes will be housed in the `Code` section.
-Each committee has its own directory.
 Meeting minutes are organized by year.

 ```
-committee-name/  <-- top-level refers to the committee (board, governance, scholarship, etc)
+meetings/  <-- top-level refers to the committee
   /yyyy/  <-- level 2 directories are years
     yyyy-mm-dd-minutes.md  <-- meeting agendas and minutes
 ```